m-kirstetter/solana-vuesion-starter/README.md

 # Solana Vuesion Starter

-_**Based on Vuesion.
+_**Quickstart template for Solana development with wallet-adapter.
+Based on Vuesion.
 Vuesion is a boilerplate that helps product teams build faster than ever with fewer headaches and modern best practices across engineering & design.**_

 # Features